 Organizing your Logo Library

-Once you’ve uploaded all your logos, you can organize them in folders, again by triggering the ‘New’ button on your top-right.
+Once you’ve uploaded all your logos, you can organize them in folders or collections, again by triggering the ‘New’ button on your top-right.

 Alternatively, you can (multi-)select your logos by hovering over the logo cards and ticking the box of the preferred icons in the top-left corner.
 A horizontal options bar will then appear on top of the screen.

-From here, you can either move the selected logos to existing folders, and assign them with existing tags.
+From here, you can either move the selected logos to existing folders or collections and assign them with existing tags.
 Or simply create new folders or tags.

 By clicking the cogwheel in the logo card, you can view and change asset information like name, pixel ratio, and color space.

 The three dots on the right of the cogwheel enable you to trigger actions like downloading the logo, replacing it, sharing, and deleting it.